braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/best_practices/guidelines_and_tips.md

 ### Social

-- email can help you build up a social fanbase by directing recipients toward your facebook, twitter, instagram, pinterest, youtube channel, etc.
+- Email can help you build up a social fanbase by directing recipients toward your Facebook, Twitter, Instagram, Pinterest, YouTube channel, etc.
 - Include links to your social media accounts within the email to make it easy for users to connect.
 - Make it fun!
 Try running a photo contest, promoting a hashtag, or having a giveaway.
 Below is an email from Hailo that offers a reward for participating in photo challenges: